bhuisgen/zabbix-docker/docs/TEMPLATES.md

 This template contains all docker items and discovery rules for swarm resources.

 Add it to all your swarm nodes.
-Zabbix-docker will detect himself which is the active manager leader of these nodes before sending any metrics to same zabbix host.
+Zabbix-docker will detect itself which is the active manager leader of these nodes before sending any metrics to same zabbix host.

 To use it, you should: